 There’s no denying the importance of a good night’s sleep!
 Healthy sleep habits are essential for optimal brain and body functioning while reducing the risk of certain diseases.
 The average amount of sleep needed will vary from person to person, but most adults require around 7-9 hours a night to feel their best.
 Unfortunately, many conditions can cause sleep disruptions, including temporomandibular disorders (TMD) and obstructive sleep apnea.
 If you’ve been searching for a way to get better sleep, you may ask, “Can orthodontics help with sleep issues?”
+As a Clinton Township orthodontist, I can tell you that orthodontic treatment may offer solutions for certain sleep-related issues.

 What’s TMJ?
 Is it the same thing as TMD?